hussein-saad/Tic-Tac-Toe/README.md

 ## Demo

-You can see a live demo of the game here: [https://hussein-saad.github.io/Tic-Tac-Toe](#)
+You can see a live demo of the game [here](https://hussein-saad.github.io/Tic-Tac-Toe)

 ## Features